-INVESTMENT ADVISER: VONTOBEL ASSET MANAGEMENT, INC.
+Investment Adviser: VONTOBEL ASSET MANAGEMENT, INC.

 This Statement of Additional Information ("SAI") is not a prospectus.
 This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund II (the "Trust"), the Vontobel U.S. Equity Fund (the "U.S. Equity Fund") and the Vontobel Global Environmental Change Fund (the "Global Environmental Change Fund") (each, a "Fund" and together, the "Funds").
-This SAI is incorporated by reference into and should be read in conjunction with the prospectus dated October 21, 2024, as it may be amended from time to time (the "Prospectus").
+This SAI is incorporated by reference into and should be read in conjunction with the prospectus dated January 28, 2025, as it may be amended from time to time (the "Prospectus").
 Capitalized terms not defined herein are defined in the Prospectus.
-The most recent Annual Report for the U.S. Equity Institutional Predecessor Fund (as defined below), which includes the U.S. Equity Institutional Predecessor Fund's audited financial statements, dated September 30, 2023, is incorporated by reference into this SAI.
-The Global Environmental Change Predecessor Fund (as defined below) commenced operations on October 3, 2023, and, accordingly, has not been in operation for a full fiscal year.
+The Predecessor Funds' (as defined below) audited financial statements, dated September 30, 2024, including notes thereto and the report of the Predecessor Funds' independent registered public accounting firm thereon, are included in the most recent Form N-CSR for the Predecessor Funds and are incorporated by reference into this SAI.

-Shareholders may obtain copies of the Funds' Prospectus or the annual or semi-annual report of the Predecessor Funds, free of charge by writing to the Funds at Vontobel Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., P.O.
-Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Vontobel Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., 430 West 7th Street, Kansas City, MO 64105) or calling the Funds toll-free at 877-734-6278.
+Shareholders may obtain copies of the Funds' Prospectus or the annual or semi-annual report of the Predecessor Funds, and other information such as the Predecessor Funds' financial statements, free of charge by writing to the Funds at Vontobel Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., P.O.
+Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Vontobel Funds, c/o SS&C Global Investor & Distribution Solutions, Inc, 801 Pennsylvania Avenue, Suite 219009, Kansas City, MO 64105-1307) or calling the Funds toll-free at 877-734-6278.